Hrishikesh-22/lost-objects-detection-in-local-surveillence-footage-/README.md

 Work to be done :
-1.We are processing the live feed of the CCTV camera with image processing.\n 2.If a person is releasing off some piece of luggage the camera will catch the activity.\n 3.This frames are been detected and been image processed by Edge detection .
-The processing is done by the OpenCV.\n 4.If the bag is untouched for a some period of time the analyser decides and further gives an alarm to the authority.\n
+1.We are processing the live feed of the CCTV camera with image processing.
+2.If a person is releasing off some piece of luggage the camera will catch the activity.
+3.This frames are been detected and been image processed by Edge detection .
+The processing is done by the OpenCV.
+4.If the bag is untouched for a some period of time the analyser decides and further gives an alarm to the authority.

 Steps to be done:
 1.The input video is divided into frames.